-At Keller Postman, Brian’s practice focuses on personal injury and wrongful death litigation.
+At Keller Postman, Brian’s practice focuses on mass torts and product liability with an emphasis on personal injury and wrongful death litigation.

-Specifically, Brian contributes to the 3M Combat Arms Earplugs multi-district litigation, representing U.S. military veterans and servicemembers throughout the United States who allege a range of hearing-related injuries as a result of using 3M’s Combat Arms Earplugs.
+Specifically, Brian contributes to the 3M Combat Arms Earplugs Products Liability Litigation, representing U.S. military veterans and servicemembers throughout the United States who allege a range of hearing-related damages as a result of using 3M’s Combat Arms Earplugs.

-He also supports the Camp Lejeune water contamination litigation – representing thousands of veterans, military family members, and other civilians who were poisoned by the water at U.S. Marine Corps Base Camp Lejeune from 1953 – 1987.
+He also supports the Camp Lejeune water contamination litigation – representing thousands of veterans, military family members, and civilian contractors who were poisoned by the water at U.S. Marine Corps Base Camp Lejeune from 1953 – 1987.

-Prior to joining the firm, Brian litigated and tried personal injury, medical malpractice, and wrongful death cases for his own practice and another national plaintiffs’ firm.
+Before joining Keller Postman, Brian litigated and tried personal injury, medical malpractice, and wrongful death cases for his own practice and another national plaintiffs’ firm.
 In November of 2019, Brian played a critical role on the trial team that secured a $58.5 million verdict in punitive and compensatory damages for families who had donated bodies of their deceased loved ones to the Biological Resource Center.
 The team represented the victims of a scheme to illegally sell parts of donated bodies that were intended for scientific and medical education research.
 The verdict is one of the largest civil case results in Arizona history.

 Brian received his undergraduate degree from Michigan State University and his law degree from DePaul University College of Law.